-The Infrastructure Investment and Jobs act (IIJA) also known as the Bipartisan Infrastructure Law (BIL) provides \$350 billion of federal funding over a five-year period from 2022 through 2026 for transportation related projects, of which the FAA has been allocated \$25 billion.
-The FAA has allocated the funding as follows: The Airport Terminals program has been allocated \$1 billion annually for a total of \$5 billion, for competitive grants used to fund safe, sustainable, and accessible airport terminal projects.
-Air traffic facilities have been allocated \$1 billion annually for a total of \$5 billion, for competitive grants used to fund the needed maintenance, updates, and replacement or construction of new air traffic control facilities for the safe operation of the national airspace system.
-The Airport Infrastructure program has been allocated roughly \$3 billion annually for a total of \$15 billion, for use in runway, taxiway, safety and sustainability projects at federally funded airports.
-Maintaining historic levels of funding is vital to the airports that support the economy of the metropolitan region.
+The Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Law, provides \$350 billion of federal funding over a five-year period from 2022 through 2026 for transportation-related projects, of which the FAA has been allocated \$25 billion.
+The FAA has allocated the funding as follows: The Airport Terminals Program has been allocated \$1 billion annually, for a total of \$5 billion, for competitive grants used to fund safe, sustainable, and accessible airport terminal projects.
+Air traffic facilities have been allocated \$1 billion annually, for a total of \$5 billion, for competitive grants used to fund the needed maintenance, updates, and replacement or construction of new air traffic control facilities for the safe operation of the national airspace system.
+The Airport Infrastructure Program has been allocated roughly \$3 billion annually, for a total of \$15 billion, for use in runway, taxiway, safety and sustainability projects at federally funded airports.